Applied Materials' Innovative - GuruFocus.com

-- The new Centura® Sculpta® patterning system provides a simpler, faster and more cost-effective alternative to EUV double patterning

-SANTA CLARA, Calif., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Applied Materials, Inc. today unveiled a breakthrough in patterning technology that allows chipmakers to create high-performance transistors and interconnect wiring with fewer EUV lithography steps, thereby lowering the cost, complexity and environmental impact of advanced chipmaking.
+SANTA CLARA, CA / ACCESSWIRE / March 1, 2023 / Applied Materials, Inc. today unveiled a breakthrough in patterning technology that allows chipmakers to create high-performance transistors and interconnect wiring with fewer EUV lithography steps, thereby lowering the cost, complexity and environmental impact of advanced chipmaking.

 Customers increasingly use EUV double patterning to print chip features smaller than the resolution limits of EUV to optimize chip area and cost.
 Using EUV double patterning, chipmakers split a high-density pattern in half and produce two masks that adhere to the resolution limits of EUV.
 Both halves of the pattern are combined on intermediate patterning films and then etched into the wafer.
 While double patterning is effective at increasing feature density, it adds design and patterning complexity along with process steps that consume time, energy, materials and water - and increase the cost of wafer fabs and wafer production.